This post covers when you can expect the Ceremony of Keys to happen, where it takes place, and how to see it for yourself.

 The Yeoman Warder answers 'King Charles's keys', and the sentry concludes 'Pass then, all's well.'

-And just like that, you're locked inside the Tower of London!
-(But don't worry, they will let you out through a small, not-so-secret exit.)
+And just like that, I am locked inside the Tower of London!
+(But don't worry, they did eventually let me out through a small, not-so-secret exit.)

 Then, the soldiers and the Chief Warder walk up towards the Broadwalk steps, where the guards are inspected at the foot of the steps.